syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Response item styling

-You can style the elements of a response item by setting values to the in-built keys of response item in the resource dictionary.
+To apply styles to the elements of a response item, set values to the in-built keys of the response item in the resource dictionary.

 <table>
 <tr>